 In 24 seasons of Division I baseball, Montez has coached, recruited or worked with 15 major league players including Barry Zito (San Francisco Giants), Michael Young (Los Angeles Dodgers), Cliff Lee (Philadelphia Phillies), Eric Hinske (Arizona Diamond Backs), Adam Kennedy (Los Angeles Dodgers) and Matt Garza (Texas Rangers) and the recently retired Russ Ortiz.

 Before JU, Montez has also served as a pitching coach with Fresno State, Arkansas, Cal State Northridge, UC Santa Barbara and Pepperdine.

 Montez went to Fresno State following five seasons as an assistant at Arkansas under ABCA Hall of Fame head coach Norm DeBriyn.
 In his five years at Arkansas, Montez built a reputation for recruiting some of the top pitchers in the country.
-Arkansas’ ERA nearly dropped a full run in his first season, going from a school record 6.20 to 5.28 in 1998.
-It dipped to 5.12 in 1999 as he guided the pitching staff to a school-record 22 conference victories en route to Razorbacks’ first SEC overall and Western Division titles.
-The team’s ERA continued its steady decline in 2002 as the staff recorded a 4.28 ERA, finishing one game short of advancing to the College World Series.
+Arkansas’ ERA nearly dropped a full run in his first season, and a year later he guided the pitching staff to a school-record 22 conference victories en route to Razorbacks’ first SEC overall and Western Division titles.
+The team’s ERA continued its steady decline in 2002 as the team finished one game short of advancing to the College World Series.

 Under Montez’s direction, each of his recruiting classes from 1998-01 for the Razorbacks were ranked among the top 30 in the nation by Collegiate Baseball.